amantalwar04/training/docs/Best-Practices.md

 This quick start will require minimal time, but it will give you a good idea of how to apply the most important Docs style concepts when writing tutorials on GitHub.
-These guidelines apply whether you are creating new documentation or updating existing Xilinx documentation.
+These guidelines apply whether you are creating new documentation or updating existing Microchip GitHub documentation.

 # Style & Tone